donahowe/VE-MLD/README.md

 **Abstract**

 The ViT (Vision Transformer) model, known for its excellence, has been widely used in computer vision tasks.
-One important task in computer vision is multilabel image classification.
-In this work, the ViT model is combined with the ML-Decoder proposed by Tal Ridnik and others to create a Transformer framework specifically designed for multilabel classification, with ViT serving as the encoder.
+Multilabel image classification is one of the important task in computer vision.
+However, due to the convenience of decoding, most existing models are based on CNN.
+In this work, transformer encoder is combined with the ML-Decoder proposed by Tal Ridnik et al. to create a Transformer encoder-decoder framework specifically designed for multilabel classification.